Skip to main content

 Construction will be funded through a combination of government grants, institutional funds and private donations.

-As an academic medical center, MUSC depends on close collaboration among specialists to deliver cutting-edge research, education, and patient care.
-Locating the new comprehensive cancer hospital on the Charleston peninsula ensures proximity to MUSC’s research labs, clinical trial teams, and expert physicians, allowing for seamless integration of the latest scientific advancements into patient treatment.
+As an academic medical center, MUSC relies on close collaboration among specialists to advance research, education, and patient care.
+Building the new comprehensive cancer hospital on the Charleston peninsula keeps it near MUSC’s research laboratories, clinical trial teams, and expert physicians.
+This proximity ensures that scientific discoveries can be quickly and seamlessly translated into patient treatment.

-MUSC Health and the Hollings Cancer Network are continuing to grow throughout the state to ensure all South Carolinians have access to the best cancer research and care, and this new hospital will support those efforts.
+MUSC Health and the Hollings Cancer Network continue to expand statewide to ensure that all South Carolinians have access to leading cancer research and care.
+The new hospital will strengthen and support these efforts.

 Construction of the new comprehensive cancer hospital will temporarily affect traffic flow and parking availability on campus.
 MUSC is committed to minimizing disruptions by providing alternative parking options and clear signage to help guide patients and visitors during the construction period.

-We recognize the challenges of parking and flooding in downtown Charleston.
-These concerns will be thoroughly evaluated and incorporated into the planning and design of the new facility, in collaboration with the City of Charleston and other key stakeholders.
+Given the challenges of parking and flooding in downtown Charleston, these concerns will be thoroughly evaluated and incorporated into the planning and design of the new facility, in collaboration with the City of Charleston and other key stakeholders.

-As plans progress, new information will be posted on the website and our social media channels.
+As plans progress, new information will be posted on this web page and on our social media channels.